 - Amount(s) of Unpaid Progress Payment(s): In this field, you’ll list the amount(s) of the earlier unpaid progress payment(s), if any.

 This is the signature of the individual signing the document on behalf of the claimant, and should be someone who has authority to make financial decisions for the company.

 This is simply the calendar date that the document is signed.

 That’s it!
-Your California progress waiver should be complete.
+Your Waiver and Release on Progress Payment should be complete.

 Lien waivers are often overlooked but carry significant legal consequences.
 Hopefully this guide has clarified the form and its requirements.